oracle-livelabs/analytics-ai/oci-artificial-intelligence/ai-vision-dls/ocw23/dls-bulk-label/dls-bulk-label.md

   d. **Name**: Provide a name for your Group, e.g. *Image\_Classification\_Group*

-  e. **Description**: Provide a description for your Group, e.g. *Group for image classification OCW23 LiveLab users*
+  e. **Description**: Provide a description for your Group, e.g. *Group for image classification OCW23 Workshop users*

   f. **Users**: Select the name of the user who will proceed with the lab tasks after the Policy Setup.